TheOtherStuff/MudBlazorGitHubPages/README.md

-# MudBlazor Github Pages
+# MudBlazor GitHub Pages

 [![](../../workflows/gh-pages/badge.svg)](../../actions)

-This project is an example of using GitHub Actions to automatically deploy a .NET 8 [MudBlazor](https://mudblazor.com/) WebAssembly SPA (Single Page Application) to Github Pages.
+This project is an example of using GitHub Actions to automatically deploy a .NET 8 [MudBlazor](https://mudblazor.com/) WebAssembly SPA (Single Page Application) to GitHub Pages.
 For a live demo, check the following link:

 https://mudblazorgithubpages.github.io